 “Common decency doesn’t become you, Care.”
 Imperia once more directed her gaze frontward.

 Lenny gave a low whistle.
 Caren elbowed his ribs hard enough to evoke a pained grunt.

 “Okay, fine.
-You know I kind of hate ’em all.
-But I’m not a monster.”
+You know I hate ’em all.
+But I’m not a fuckin’ monster.”
 Caren hustled to keep up with Peri’s long-legged strides.
 “I mean it.
 I’m sorry for your loss.
-How the fuck did it happen?”
+How the hell did it happen?”

 “Each of them was lured independently to the city, to a planned location, then mobbed by tranquilized mundanes.
 Beaten or stabbed to death.
 Some literally torn to shreds.”

 Caren’s stomach lurched.
 She stopped short, barely noticing when Lenny smacked into her from behind.